Did food taste better in the past and if so, why?

 - As it is older people who complain about food tasting worse today, it could be because their taste buds have deteriorated with age - as indeed so much of our bodies do.

-- Families were larger and they were expected to sit down with other for meals rather than rush off and eat on the run.
+- Families were larger in the past and they were expected to sit down with others for meals rather than rushing off and eating on the run.
 So there was a social aspect to eating that increased its enjoyment.

-- Kitchens in the past had what was known as a stock pot.
+- Cooks in the past had what was known as a stock pot.
 The liquid leftovers from one meal were placed into it and then added to the next meal and so on.
-This considerably added to the combination of flavours in the stock pot making future meals far more flavoursome than if only the stock cubes of today had been used.
+This considerably added to the combination of flavours in the stock pot, making future meals far more flavoursome than if just the stock cubes of today had been used.
 Not any more.
-Today food safety is paramount, but people cared less about that in the past than they do today.
+Today food safety is paramount, but people used to care less about that than they do today.

-- A whole generation - me included - grew up without learning cookery tips and tricks by watching their mothers cook skilfully.
-This was because of the shortages and limited range of available foodstuffs during WW2.
-The mothers probably could cook skilfully, but they were unable to demonstrate their skills, and were unable to pass them on.
-Today's good cooks have learnt their skills in other ways than at their mother's sides, so what older people are complaining about less taste may well be just different tastes.
+- A whole generation, me included, - having grown up in the rationing and shortages in and after WW2 - could not learn cookery tips and tricks by watching their mothers.
+The mothers probably could cook skilfully, but they were unable to demonstrate their skills and so were unable to pass them on.
+Today's good cooks have learnt their skills in other ways than at their mothers' sides.
+So what older people are complaining about may be due to less skilful cooks.
+However, today's cooks have ready access to a huge range of international recipes and demonstrations on the internet.
+So maybe today's food just tastes different rather than worse.

 Food really did have fuller flavour in the past